Reid Ewing

-Reid Ewing (born November 7, 1988) is an American actor and musician known for his role as Dylan in the ABC comedy Modern Family and as Charlie Plunk in the TV series Zeke and Luther (2009–2011).
+Reid Ewing (born November 7, 1988) is an American actor and musician widely known for his role as Dylan Marshall in the ABC sitcom Modern Family (2009–2020), and as Charlie Plunk in the TV series Zeke and Luther (2009–2011).

-Early life, family and education
+Early life and education

 Ewing is from Broward County, Florida.
 He appeared in theater productions in the South Florida area.
-He studied at the Dreyfoos School of the Arts in West Palm Beach and the School for Film and Television in New York before moving to Los Angeles.
+He studied at the Dreyfoos School of the Arts in West Palm Beach and the School for Film and Television in New York City before moving to Los Angeles.

 Career

 In April 2010, he was cast for the MTV film The Truth Below.

 In addition to acting, Ewing plays the piano, guitar, and banjo.
 He wrote the song "In the Moonlight (Do Me)", which his character performed on Modern Family.

+In 2010 he also released his first and only single Traffic Jam.

 In 2011, he appeared in Wendy's "Where's the beef?" commercials.

 Personal life

 In 2015, Ewing revealed that he has suffered from body dysmorphic disorder, which resulted in several cosmetic surgeries.
 He came out as gay on November 23, 2015, while again addressing his body dysmorphia.